benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 accounts that are connected to the same user account can be set up at the same time.

-The protocol works by first determining the domain from the email address, and the querying well-known URLs at the email provider, which return the configuration parameters in computer-readable form.
+The protocol works by first determining the domain from the email address, and then querying well-known URLs at the email provider, which return the configuration parameters in computer-readable form.
 Failing that, various fallback sources can be applied, like a common database of configurations for large email providers who do not directly support this protocol, or other mechanisms to determine the configuration.

-While this Autoconfig protocol was conceived for configuring mail clients, it can also be used for accounts of other types, like contacts and calendar sync, chat, video conference, or online publishing.
-The primary concept and limitation here is that these accounts need to be hosted by the same provider as the email address.
+While this Autoconfig protocol was originally conceived for configuring mail clients, it can also be used for accounts of other types, like contacts and calendar sync, chat, video conference, or online publishing.
+The primary concept and limitation here is that these accounts are hosted by the same provider as the email address.

-This protocol is in production use since 15 years by major email clients, and the configuration database contains configurations for over 80% of all email accounts.
+This protocol is in active production use since 15 years by major email clients, and the configuration database contains configurations for over 80% of all email accounts.